miquelindia90/DoubleAttentionSpeakerVerification/README.md

 python scripts/featureExtractor -i files.lst
 ```

-where `files.lst` contains the audio paths wanted to parameterize.
+where `files.lst` contains the audio paths aimed to parameterize.
 Each row of the file must contain an audio path without the file format extension (we assume you will be using .wav).
 Example:

 <pre>
 audiosPath/audio1